LanternYing/WSRec/README.md

 ##Bugs, Discussion, Feedback
-For bugs and feedback, please post to our issue page (https://github.com/WS-DREAM/WSRec/issues).
+For bugs and feedback, please post to [our issue page](https://github.com/WS-DREAM/WSRec/issues).
 For any other enquires, please drop an email to: wsdream.maillist@gmail.com.

 ##Copyright &copy;
 Permission is granted for anyone to copy, use, modify, or distribute this program and accompanying programs and documents for any purpose, provided this copyright notice is retained and prominently displayed, along with a